philippe44/cross-compiling/README.md

 There has been a lot of debate about how this is handled in Linux and I personally don't like it, as the only compatibility you can have is for future versions, but nothing can go backward – you can NOT build for older systems on a recent machine.
 AFAIK, MacOS and Windows do that very easily.

 The idea to decide what GLIBC version at compile time with your built-in compilers does not work, and I've tried that (very hard).
 In addition, you'll have issues with stdlibc++ which has a similar but worse version of that problem.
+It is linked to gcc version, see [here](https://gcc.gnu.org/onlinedocs/libstdc++/manual/abi.html)

 The usual answer you find is "you idiot, just use an old machine to build".
 I find this well-spread advice really silly as I want to build on a recent machine, obviously, because I need recent tools as well!
 That makes no sense to say that devs should use outdated distributions.